RPI-DATA/jupyter-book/_build/demo/notebooks/07-intro-python-numpy.md

-## Slicing 2 Dimensional Numpy Arrays
+## Slicing Two-dimensional Numpy Arrays
+---
 - We can slice arrays with `array[row, column]` were row and column each include the (start:stop:step) like in arrays
 - We can sepecify the type with the `.astype(np.float_)`
 - For a full list of Numpy types, see [documentation](http://docs.scipy.org/doc/numpy-1.10.1/user/basics.types.html)